Catherine22/Frontend-Development/JavaScript/README.md

 **Javascript is a single-threaded programming language**.
 But sometimes Javascript can be 'asynchronous', and that's because browsers provide **Web APIs**, which is written in language like C++ to help Javascript to do a couple of operations.
 E.g. DOM, fetch.

-Being single-threaded means there is only one call stack while running, let's take a look at an example of call stack:
+Being single-threaded means there is only one call stack while running, take a look at an example of call stack:

 ```Javascript
 function a() {